• Skip to primary navigation

 If I have my groceries delivered, will I still be charged?

 Yes.
-No matter how you obtain your groceries, you will be charged the bag fee — if any bags are used in the process.
+No matter how you obtain your groceries or merchandise, you will be charged the bag fee.

 Is anyone exempt from the fee?